top of page

 God even gives us the faith of Jesus to trust in His redemption.
 Today is the day of salvation if you believe in your heart that Jesus came, died and was resurrected to pay for your sin.
 Make this your confession.

-As my blog grows, I will have more follow up resources.
-This understanding of grace came via AWMI/Charis Bible College, which has a 24/7 manned prayer line.
+Resources: This understanding of grace came via AWMI/Charis Bible College, which has a 24/7 manned prayer line.
 If you have committed your life to Christ Jesus, I encourage you to call them at 719-635-1111.
 Tell them you have accepted Christ and would like a copy of their book, “The New You & The Holy Spirit.”
 Charis is a great resource anytime you need prayer.
 The second part of this book is about receiving the baptism in the Holy Spirit; they will be glad to lead you into receiving this very essential gift of God that will transform your life.

 Comments